Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Methodology

 \subsection{Model Selection}

-In a general clustering scenario, the number of groups is not known {\it a priori} and therefore have to be selected using some criterion.
-Because the lasso penalty term shrinks the elements of the concentration matrices, there will almost certainly be some elements that are 0 and this would need to be considered when selecting the number of groups.

-One example in the literature that demonstrates an approach for dealing with this is lasso penalized Bayesian information criterion \citep[LPBIC;][]{bhattacharya14}.
-The method utilized a quadratic approximation to the penalty term.
-However, this cannot be derived given the form of $f(\vecC_g)$ .
+In a typical clustering scenario, the number of groups is not known {\it a priori} and, therefore, has to be selected using some criterion.
+Because the lasso penalty term shrinks the elements of the concentration matrices, there will almost certainly be some elements that are 0 and this needs to be considered when selecting the number of groups.
+One example in the literature that demonstrates an approach for dealing with this is lasso-penalized BIC \citep[LPBIC;][]{bhattacharya14a}.
+The method utilizes a quadratic approximation to the penalty term.
+However, this cannot be derived here because of the form of $f(\vecC_g)$.
 Therefore, we propose using the BIC with an effective number of non-zero parameters.
-This method, however, would require a pre-specified cut off value for determining which elements can be considered zero.
-In this paper, we use $10^{-5}$ as the cut off value.
+This method, however, requires a pre-specified cut-off value for determining which elements can be considered zero.
+In this paper, we use $10^{-5}$ as this cut-off value.